Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Extensions I: More general bound constraints and variational inequalities with an application to enforcing discrete maximum principles

 In addition to the quasi-uniformity assumption above, the reader may notice that the number of degrees of freedom per element pair in~\cref{eqs:SubspacePairs_EqualOrder} is larger than that of the analogous order-$p$ pairs proposed in~\cref{eq:SubspacePairs}.
 We pause to point out that neither of these factors preclude using~\cref{eqs:SubspacePairs_EqualOrder} in practical applications.
 Indeed, many practical applications are solved on quasi-uniform meshes.
 Moreover, it turns out that the additional computational cost can be mitigated via a mass lumping technique described in~\Cref{rem:MassLumping} below.

-As also explained in this remark, a particularly interesting consequence of mass lumping is that it induces a \emph{nodally}-feasible primal solution $u_h$.
-Moreover, because nodal boundedness extends to pointwise boundedness when $p=1$, the primal solution $u_h$ will be \emph{pointwise}-feasible for any lowest-order $(\mathbb{P}_1,\mathbb{P}_1)$ or $(\mathbb{Q}_1,\mathbb{Q}_1)$ proximal Galerkin discretization with pointwise box constraints.
-In contrast, the lowest-order elements in~\cref{eq:SubspacePairs} only induce a primal discretization with a feasible cell average; cf.~\Cref{rem:PositiveCellAverage}.
+As also explained in this remark, a particularly interesting consequence of mass lumping is that it induces a \emph{nodally} bound-preserving primal solution $u_h$.
+Moreover, because nodal boundedness extends to pointwise boundedness when $p=1$, the primal solution $u_h$ will be \emph{pointwise} bound-preserving for any lowest-order $(\mathbb{P}_1,\mathbb{P}_1)$ or $(\mathbb{Q}_1,\mathbb{Q}_1)$ proximal Galerkin discretization with box constraints.
+In contrast, the lowest-order elements in~\cref{eq:SubspacePairs} only induce a primal discretization with a bound-preserving cell average; cf.~\Cref{rem:PositiveCellAverage}.

 \begin{remark}[Stability] As described in~\Cref{sec:the_entropic_finite_element_method}, uniform stability of the proximal Galerkin discretization rests on satisfying the Ladyzhenskaya--Babu\v{s}ka-- {}Brezzi (LBB) condition